P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 If you're getting a P0172 trouble code and you're not sure what caused it, how you can fix it or what the repair cost is, then this guide is just for you.

 Your car’s Check Engine light has come on, and you’ve identified that the ECU has stored the P0172 code.
-Okay.
-What now?
+Fine.
+What next?

 You should take your car straight to a mechanic.
 Yes, the situation isn’t immediately life-threatening, but the longer you leave it, the worse it’ll get.
 (This also means a larger repair bill.)

-Don’t take any risks.
+Don’t take any hazards.
 Book your car in now.

-In most cases, you’ll need to set aside a few hundred dollars for this repair (whatever it turns out to need).
+In most cases, you’ll need to set aside a few substantial dollars for this repair (whatever it turns out to need).

-In this guide, I will explain what the P0172 code is, including symptoms, causes, fixes, and some broad cost estimates.
+In this thorough guide, I will explain what the P0172 code is, including signs, causes, fixes, and some overall cost estimates.

 Table of ContentsShow